The WORST phone support experiences

 - Customers prefer using self-service channels and consider phone support primarily for escalations and urgent resolutions

-In the last year, businesses have lost almost $75 billion due to poor service and obstacles such as long hold times and multiple phone trees, amongst others, have made call centers synonymous with poor quality support.
+In the last year, businesses have lost almost $75 billion due to poor service and obstacles such as long hold times and multiple phone trees.
 Here, we’ve shortlisted some of the worst phone support stories we’ve heard to show you the kind of pitfalls that contribute to customer (and revenue) loss:

 The Disinterested Agent